-Uber gives top riders a 24/7 “Premium Support” hotline
+Uber gives top riders a 24/7 ‘Premium Support’ hotline

 Skype launches Photo Effects – sticker suggestions powered by machine learning